 We encourage you to nominate one or more candidates.
 The Inventor of the Year Award enables the Association to extend recognition to deserving innovators and inventors, and promote the practice of intellectual property law.

 In order to be eligible for the Award, nominees must have received one or more U.S. patents for his/her/their invention(s) contributing to modern society.
-Please forward your nominations no later than Wednesday, December 17, 2014.
+Please forward your nominations no later than the new extended date Tuesday, January 6, 2015.
 See the nomination form for further rules and information, as well as the Frequently Asked Questions.

 David Leichtman and Eric H. Yecies